CpaterCodes/CV/README.md

 In that sense, it shares something in common with the three-week hike I completed in the summer of 2015 with the Outward Bound trust.
 Me and a team of young people made our way through the welsh countryside, spending our nights camping out in tents which required multiple people to assemble/dismantle and to carry all the tent components in our rucksacks.
-On particularly gruelling terrain and when the situation was particularly emotionally taxing, I would use songs and recurring inside jokes in order to help maintain spirits amongst the team.
+On particularly gruelling terrain and when the situation was particularly emotionally taxing, I would use recurring inside jokes in order to help maintain spirits amongst the team.
 This all became particularly salient as the team were tasked with spending a couple days hiking without our supervisors, which challenged us as a unit.
 Reflecting on my memories from the hike and what I have learnt from it as a whole, I can say with reasonable confidence that I truly belong in